 “People are struggling and they need our help,” says Tara.
 “If we change our thought process [from] ‘why are they doing that’ to ‘how can we help you’, we will be much more successful in prevention and intervention.”

-BCIT is proud to announce Tara, who is also a part-time instructor for BCIT Forensic Science and Technology, as the recipient of the 2018 BCIT Faculty and Staff Association Distinguished Alumni Award, which will presented to her at the Distinguished Awards gala on October 22.
+As an Instructor for BCIT Forensic Science and Technology, Tara is the recipient of the 2018 BCIT Faculty and Staff Association Distinguished Alumni Award.